By Jacob Smith

 The latest HbbTV spec, version 2.0.2, includes support for HDR video and next generation audio, offering a level of experience that was only previously possible via native OTT apps like Netflix and Disney+.

-The HbbTV Association holds these plugfests regularly, and they provide a great opportunity for broadcasters, service providers, TV manufacturers and other stakeholders to get together and test that was has been specified on paper actually works – and that new services will work in a predictable way on receivers.
+The HbbTV Association holds these plugfests regularly, and they provide a great opportunity for broadcasters, service providers, TV manufacturers and other stakeholders to get together and test that what has been specified on paper actually works – and that new services will work in a predictable way on receivers.
 They take place in various locations around Europe – this one was hosted in the great facilities of the DTG, the centre for UK digital TV responsible for the D-Book receiver specification.

 Our focus this time is on testing some of the AC-4 next generation audio features that are included in HbbTV 2.0.2, and that are now starting to appear in European TVs.
 In particular, v2.0.2 means that broadcasters can use the AC-4 next generation audio that is shipping in most European UHDTVs not just for broadcast, but for broadband delivery too.
-That gives a path via broadband for delivering many interesting new features, including immersive 3D sound, enhanced accessibility features and audio personalisation.
+That provides a path via broadband for delivering many interesting new features, including immersive 3D sound, enhanced accessibility features, and audio personalisation.
 This path is easy to implement, because it uses existing device capabilities in the field.